EconomyLens.com

 – Coordinated response –

-For now, Group of Seven finance ministers have agreed to coordinate their short-term response to China’s export controls and diversify suppliers, the EU’s economy commissioner Valdis Dombrovskis told reporters in Washington.
-Speaking after G7 leaders met this week, Dombrovskis noted the vast majority of rare earth supplies come from China, meaning that diversification would take years.
+For now, G7 finance ministers have agreed to coordinate their short-term response to China’s export rules and diversify suppliers, the EU’s economy commissioner Valdis Dombrovskis told reporters in Washington.
+Speaking after the grouping met this week, Dombrovskis noted the vast majority of rare earth supplies come from China, meaning that diversification could take years.

 “We agreed, both bilaterally with the US and at the G7 level, to coordinate our approach,” he said on the sidelines of the International Monetary Fund and World Bank’s fall meetings.
-He added that countries would also exchange information on their contacts with Chinese counterparts as they work out short-term solutions.
+Countries would also exchange information on their contacts with Chinese counterparts as they work out short-term solutions, he added.

 German Finance Minister Lars Klingbeil told journalists he hopes Trump and Xi’s meeting can help to resolve much of the US-China trade conflict.
 “We have made it clear within the G7 that we do not agree with China’s approach,” he added, referring to the group of Britain, Canada, France, Germany, Italy, Japan, and the United States.